aurora-is-near/doc.aurora.dev/content/develop/start/metamask.md

 For the purpose of this guide, we will assume you are already familiar with MetaMask and have it installed.
 If you need help getting started with MetaMask itself, [check out their documentation](https://metamask.io/faqs.html).

-In this tutorial we will walk through connecting MetaMask to the Aurora TestNet, deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.
+In this tutorial we will walk through connecting MetaMask to the Aurora Testnet, deploying a simple ERC-20 contract using [Remix], and transferring the new token using MetaMask.

 !!! note
     Screenshots in this tutorial are taken from the MetaMask browser extension version 9.5.5.